Mt. Edgecumbe High School

 Mt.
 Edgecumbe High School (abbreviated MEHS) is a public boarding high school in Sitka, Alaska in the United States.
-Located on Japonski Island, across Sitka Harbor from the northwestern corner of downtown Sitka, the school is situated on a portion of Sitka's former World War II-era military installations.
+Located on Japonski Island, across Sitka Harbor from the northwestern corner of downtown Sitka, the school was established in 1947 on a portion of Sitka's former World War II-era military installations.
+The enrollment was 311 students as of February 2026.